demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 3. Check the **long running instance** parameter in the integration instance configuration.
 4. Set the **port** parameter.
 It's under the Connect section in the integration instance configuration.
 5. If using the same bot from the XSOAR 6 instance, make sure to remove the bot from the team and to add it back:
-    - Go to the Microsoft Teams app.
+    a.
+Go to the Microsoft Teams app.
-    - Go to your team, and click the three dots next to the name.
+    b.
+Go to your team, and click the three dots next to the name.
-    - Go to **manage team** > **apps**.
+    c.
+Go to **manage team** > **apps**.
-    - Find your bot, and click the three dots in the same row.
+    d.
+Find your bot, and click the three dots in the same row.
-    - Click **remove**.
+    e.
+Click **remove**.
-    - Add the bot to the team.
+    f.
+Add the bot to the team.

 ## Setup Examples